prof-rossetti/nyu-info-2335-201905/projects/shopping-cart/README.md

 Info Outputs (Receipt) | Displays tax and totals | 20% Dev Process | Submitted via Git repository which reflects an incremental revision history | 20%

-If experiencing execution error(s) while evaluating the application's required functionality, evaluators are advised to reduce the project's grade by anywhere between 15% and 50%, depending on the circumstances and severity of the error(s).
+If experiencing execution error(s) while evaluating the application's required functionality, evaluators are advised to reduce the project's grade by 4% to 25%, depending on the circumstances and severity of the error(s).

-In recognition of deliverables which exhibit functionality above and beyond the basic required functionality, evaluators are encouraged to award between 0.5% and 3.0% extra credit "engagement points" to be applied towards the final exam.
+In recognition of deliverables which exhibit functionality above and beyond the basic requirements, evaluators are encouraged to award between 3% and 15% "engagement points" to be applied as extra credit.